grahamar/fashion_dataset/fashionista/README.markdown

 upload up to 5 photos to a single post.
 This table keeps the url of these posts and a unique identifier in the dataset.

-Note that a blogger might delete some of the posts since the dataset was collected.
-It's not guaranteed that all posts are available.
+Note that a blogger might delete some of the posts since we collected the dataset.
+We do not guarantee that all posts are available.

 photos/xxx.txt
 --------------